00mjk/isomorfeus-project/isomorfeus-data/README.md

 ### Overview

-Isomorfeus Data provides convenient access to all sorts of data for the distributes, isomorphic system.
+Isomorfeus Data provides convenient access to data for the distributed, isomorphic system.
 Data is available in the same way on clients and server.

-Isomorfeus Data supports arrays, hashes, collections, graphs, nodes, edges and compositions of any of those which can be loaded with one requests.

-All LucidData classes are database agnostic.
-Any ORM or data source supported by ruby can be used.
-Data must then be shaped (usually in to a Hash or Array) to fit the Isomorfeus Data classes.
+Isomorfeus Data supports documents, objects and files.

 ### Core Concepts and Common API